salma2vec/Algorithmic-Programming/README.md

 ## Overview

 I use this repository to store the solutions of problems which I solve from various online judges.
 I primarily use JAVA & C to solve the problems.
-The algorithms span a variety of topics from computer science, mathematics and statistics, data science, machine learning etc.
+The algorithms span a variety of topics from computer science, linear algebra, mathematics and statistics, data science, machine learning etc.
-The implementations and the associated documentation are meant to provide a learning resource for students.
+The implementations and the associated documentation are meant to provide a learning resource.
 Hence, one may find more than one implementation for the same objective but using a different algorithm strategies and optimizations.

 ## Platforms :computer: